-- WHEREAS: the White Earth Reservation Tribal Council is the duly elected governing body of the White Earth Reservation pursuant to Article IV, Section 1 of the revised constitution of the Minnesota Chippewa Tribe, as amended, and organized Section 16, of the Act of June 18, 1934 (48 stat.
-984), and - WHEREAS: the White Earth Band of Chippewa Indians has the inherent right to regulate Class I Gaming on the Reservation and can regulate Class II and Class III Gaming in conformity with the Indian Gaming Regulatory Act, 25 U.S.C. § 2703 et. seq., and - WHEREAS: the White Earth Band of Chippewa Indians has determined it is necessary to amend the existing Gaming Ordinance, so as to further clarify the gaming that is permissible on the White Earth Reservation.
+- WHEREAS: The White Earth Reservation Tribal Council is the duly elected governing body of the White Earth Reservation pursuant to Article IV, Section I, of the Revised Constitution of the Minnesota Chippewa Tribe, as amended, and organized under Section 16 of the Indian Reorganization Act of June 18, 1934 (48 stat.
+984), and - WHEREAS: the White Earth Band of Chippewa Indians has the inherent right to regulate Class I Gaming on the Reservation and can regulate Class II and Class III Gaming in conformity with the Indian Gaming Regulatory Act, 25 U.S.C. § 2703 et.
+Seq., and - WHEREAS: the White Earth Band of Chippewa Indians has determined it is necessary to amend the existing Gaming Ordinance, so as to further clarify the gaming that is permissible on the White Earth Reservation.

-NOW THEREFORE, the White Earth Reservation Tribal Council hereby adopts the attached WHITE EARTH RESERVATION GAMING ORDINANCE, (dated 9/25/06) subject to the review and approval of the National Indian Gaming Commission.
+THEREFORE BE IT RESOLVED, that the White Earth Reservation Tribal Council hereby adopts the attached WHITE EARTH RESERVATION GAMING ORDINANCE, (dated July 6, 2009) subject to the review and approval of the National Indian Gaming Commission.

-NOW THEREFORE IT IS HEREBY RESOLVED, that the Secretary Treasurer is hereby instructed to forward a copy of the White Earth Reservation Gaming Ordinance (dated 9/25/06) and this Resolution to the National Indian Gaming Commission forwith.
+NOW THEREFORE IT IS HEREBY RESOLVED, that the Secretary/Treasurer is hereby instructed to forward a copy of the White Earth Reservation Gaming Ordinance (dated July 6, 2009) and this Resolution to the National Indian Gaming Commission forwith.